One killed, two injured in blast at oxygen plant in Uttar Pradesh's Kanpur

 -

+The deceased was identified as Imrad Ali, an oxygen plant worker, the police said.

-The police informed that one injured person is undergoing treatment at the Lala Lajpat Rai Hospital while another injured was discharged after administering medical aid.
+One injured is undergoing treatment at the Lala Lajpat Rai hospital while another person was discharged after administering the first aid.

 Further details are awaited.